-Leanna Bartlett Rocks A Skimpy Green Bikini In Hot New Video: ‘Feels Like Summer In Cali’
+Leanna Bartlett Rocks A Skimpy Green Bikini In Hot New Video: 'Feels Like Summer In Cali'

 Leanna Bartlett sizzled in the most recent update that was shared on her Instagram page.
-The post included a seconds-long video that showed off her incredible figure.
+The post included a seconds-long video that showcased her incredible figure.

-The clip saw the model striking several different poses as she walked around the beach.
+The clip saw the model striking different poses as she walked around the beach.
 A geotag in the update indicated that Leanna was in Malibu, California, where it looked to be a perfect day.
-In the caption, Leanna shared that it feels like summer in California.
-The video alternated between close-up clips of Leanna playing with the straps of her bikini and taking sips out of a can of Bang Energy.
+In the caption, Leanna shared that it felt like summer in California.
+The video alternated between close-ups of Leanna playing with the straps of her bikini and taking sips out of a can of Bang Energy.

-The teamed the look with a pair of sexy bottoms that were equally as revealing.
-The garment was textured, adding another sexy vibe to the look.
-It had a pair of thin, double straps that were tight on her hips and highlighted her tiny midsection.
-The high rise design of the swimsuit also left the model’s slender thighs on full display.

-The model wore her long, blond locks with a deep side part and natural waves that spilled over her shoulders and back.
-She kept her accessories simple, rocking a dainty silver necklace as her only visible one.
+Leanna wore her long, blond locks with a deep side part and in natural waves which spilled over her shoulders and back.
+She kept her accessories simple, rocking a dainty silver necklace.

 In the caption of the update, Leanna urged her fans to follow the Bang Energy Instagram page and the page of its CEO.
-She also made sure to tag Meg Liz swim, crediting the retailer for supplying her with the sexy bikini.
+She also made sure to tag Meg Liz swim, crediting the retailer for supplying her with the bikini.

 It has not taken long for her fans to take notice of the most recent addition to Leanna's feed.
 Within a matter of hours of the post going live, it's earned more than 4,000 likes and 100-plus comments.
 Some social media users complimented Leanna on her figure, while a few more used emoji instead.

-“You are very beautiful Leanna,” one follower gushed, adding a series of red hearts to the end of their post.
+"You are very beautiful Leanna," one follower gushed, adding a series of red hearts.

 "You look fantastic and attractive," a second social media user chimed in.